bsaldivaremc2/Circular_regression/README.md

-# Circular regression for eye detection
+# Circular regression for iris localization

 Here I will use a picture of an eye and don't try to detect the circular perimeter as an image but as a data distribution of points.
 The image will be binarized, go through border detection, then only the lower part of the borders will be kept, like a sonar from below.
 Afterwards, these reamining points will be sample data, no longer as pixels, but as a pair of coordinates of samples.
 Next, a semi-circle with the same number of points will be created with a starting center coordiantes and a radius.
 These variables will be optimized through a regression.
 tensorflow will be used for the border detection using a Laplacian filter and a convolution of it against the target image.